 Imagine a restaurant where your date doesn’t require crayons and a constant supply of fruit shoots.
 You can actually browse the menu and not worry if the food takes ages to arrive.
 It is actually acceptable to not clean up the mess you have created because there won’t be a mess.
 And you can finish your meal without getting indigestion because the small people are about 5 minutes away from meltdown territory.

-Sure you will probably spend the whole night talking about the kids, but at least the kids won’t be there turning their noses up at the food and demanding more fruit shoots.
+Sure you will probably spend the whole night talking about the kids, but at least the kids won’t be there turning their noses up at the food and demanding ice cream.

 - Brownie Points – 500